arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/image-flashing/content.md

 ### Set the Portenta X8 to Flashing Mode

-Plug your Porenta X8 into your carrier (e.g. Portenta Breakout carrier or Portenta Max Carrier).
+Plug your Portenta X8 into your carrier (e.g. Portenta Breakout carrier or Portenta Max Carrier).

 Place both DIP switches to the ON position.